Friday, December 21, 2007

 “Okay,” I said.

 “Thanks, Miss Rathbone.”
-It occurred to me that I hadn’t stood up when she came over to me.
+It occurred to me that I hadn’t stood up when she first came over to me.
 And usually I’m so polite that way.
-So now I half-stood and gestured to one of the other metal chairs.
+So now I half-stood and gestured to one of the other grillwork metal chairs.
 “Would you like to sit?”

 “Well, just for a moment.
 I should get back to my painting before I lose the light.”